chrismugabo/yatzy-/README.md

  # Yatzy Game Design Documentation

 ## Overview
-This project is a part of CST3106 - LAB 05, where I designed and documented a single-player Yatzy game using a structured design system approach.
+This project is a part of CST3106 - LAB 05, where you will design and document a single-player Yatzy game using a structured design system approach.
 The Yatzy game is a popular dice game where players try to score points by rolling five dice to achieve specific combinations.

 ## Lab Steps